Structure fire in Pleasant Prairie displaces four Sunday morning

 One Pleasant Prairie firefighter was evaluated for injuries after falling through the deck during suppression activities.

-Assisting agencies for the fire included Bristol Fire and Rescue, Salem Fire and Rescue, Newport Fire Department, Winthrop Harbor Fire Department, Zion Fire Department, Beach Park Fire Department and Kenosha Fire and Rescue.
+Assisting agencies for the fire included units with the Bristol Fire and Rescue, Salem Fire and Rescue, Newport Fire Department, Winthrop Harbor Fire Department, Zion Fire Department, Beach Park Fire Department, Somers Fire and Rescue and Kenosha Fire and Rescue.